 Do I need to do anything ahead of time to prepare for my appointment?

-Prior to your appointment, please fill out the Medical History and Patient Contact Information forms and review our Appointments page.
-You do not need to fast unless you have been specifically instructed to do so by you medical providers, or if it is likely you will have emergency surgery that day for a condition like appendicitis.
+Prior to your appointment, please fill out the Medical History and Patient Contact Information forms.
+You do not need to fast unless you have been specifically instructed to do so by your medical providers, or if it is likely you will have emergency surgery that day for a condition like appendicitis.

 What should I bring to my appointment?

 Click here for a list of what to bring to your appointment.
 If you have had any tests or procedures pertaining to the condition we are seeing you for, please discuss this with our appointment secretary when you make your appointment.